Stargazing Seasons and Travel Tips

 The Magellanic Clouds are our Milky Way’s neighbouring galaxies and can be seen with the naked eye without a telescope or binoculars.
 All you need is a very dark night sky and there’s one waiting for you at Yandanooka Hall near Mingenew.

 Watching a Supermoon rise is getting more and more popular each year.
-There are three Supermoons this summer!
+Check out our stargazing calendar for Supermoons each year.
 Take a picnic and a great bunch of friends up to the Talc Mine Lookout near Three Springs.
 You’ll be high up with a panoramic view.

-What is that bright “star” on the eastern horizon every morning this autumn?
+What is that bright “star” on the eastern horizon every morning ?
 It’s not a star at all.
 Planet Venus is the brightest object to be seen.
 You’ll also see Saturn!
 Choose your favourite Astrophotography Hot Spot and see what images you can capture.

 Winter heralds the beginning of what astrophotographers call the Milky Way Season!
 If you’ve never seen the Milky Way on a moonless night in country WA, winter is the perfect time to experience it.
 Sometimes this thick band of stars look so close, you could almost reach out and touch them.
-The Salmons near Perenjori would be perfect for a late afternoon picnic and early evening stargazing.
-Rug up warm!
+The historical Macpherson Homestead near Carnamah and is a great dark sky location for stargazing.

-You’re all set for 2019.
-What to see in the night sky and the best places to go are at your fingertips.
+You’re all set for what to see in the night sky and the best places to go are at your fingertips.

-Now all you need to do is plan your holiday getaway in country WA and put yourself amongst the stars in 2019!
+Now all you need to do is plan your holiday getaway in country WA and put yourself amongst the stars !

 Country towns in WA are making it easier for you to find great places where the local communities welcome you for stargazing and astrophotography.
 They are all listed on the Astrotourism WA Map.